linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 In rating any of a company's debt obligations,  an assessment of its capital structure is critical.
 Such an examination reveals the extent to which debt ranked lower in the capital structure will provide a cush ion or buffer of protection against the risk of loss on obligations ranked more highly.
 Moody's believes that there is no single correct approach to assessing capital structure,  but three approaches tend to dominate our analysis: (a) the distressed asset value approach; (b) the sustainable debt approach; and (c) the enterprise value approach.
 Regardless of the approach taken,  the prospective nature of Moody's ratings suggest that it is important not only to consider a company's existing capi tal structure,  but also possible changes in capital structure during the term of the facility

 The Distressed Asset Value Approach.
 Using this approach to capital structure analysis,  the analyst assesses the amount of cushion against the risk of loss by comparing a company's secured debt to the value of the pledged assets under distressed circumstances (see Chart 5).
-This approach to assessing capital structure is most relevant in circumstances where (a) the lenders have a lien on some or all of a company's assets and (b) the company may well enter bankruptcy as a liquidating concern rather than a going concern.
-Even if a company is likely to remain a going concern should default occur,  dis tressed asset values are a reasonablyreliable proxy forthe amount ofnegotiating strength the secured lenders willhave relative to other creditors during bankruptcy proceedings.
+This approach to assessing capital structure is most relevant in circumstances where (a) the lenders have a lien on some or all of a company's assets and (b) the company may well enter [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] as a liquidating concern rather than a going concern.
+Even if a company is likely to remain a going concern should default occur,  dis tressed asset values are a reasonablyreliable proxy forthe amount ofnegotiating strength the secured lenders willhave relative to other creditors during [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] proceedings.
 As such,  it is predictive of the risk of loss for many types of companies.

 Chart 5: Capital Structure--The Distressed Asset Value Approach